rpcvjet/boatclub/content/english/youth.md

 about:
   enable : true
   title : "UBC Youth"
-  content : "Providing youth in adverse socio-economic situations the opportunities they need to flourish"
+  body : "Providing youth in adverse socio-economic situations the opportunities they need to flourish"

   image : "images/youth2.jpg"